tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 such as [this design](https://electronicsforu.com/electronics-projects/simple-fm-receiver) on electronicsforu.

-There are a number of Youtube videos of builds, demonstrating a wide degree of success.
+There are a number of YouTube videos of builds, demonstrating a wide degree of success.

-One of the first very impressive results I found was "How to make FM Radio receiver at home" by RJ Imagination:
+One of the first I found that demonstrated decent results was "How to make FM Radio receiver at home" by RJ Imagination:

 [![clip](https://img.youtube.com/vi/ljNVseTkQs4/0.jpg)](https://www.youtube.com/watch?v=ljNVseTkQs4)